Columbine21/Multimodal-ERC/README.md

 #### Context Modeling Methods

-This kind of Methods focus on Modeling <u>CONTROLLING VARIABLES IN CONVERSATIONS</u> (proposed in the survey "Emotion Recognition in Conversation: Research Challenges, Datasets, and Recent Advances")  and <u>build complex context control module</u>.
+This kind of Methods focus on Modeling **CONTROLLING VARIABLES IN CONVERSATIONS** (proposed in

+ the survey "Emotion Recognition in Conversation: Research Challenges, Datasets, and Recent Advances")

+  and **build complex context control module**.

 Typical Methods：